 Getting Started With openEuler

 openEuler is gaining steady popularity outside its homeland.
-Let's see what it is and how you can get started with it.
+Let's get started with it.

 What is openEuler?